-Environmental factors and staying too long under the sun are likely to trigger lupus, according to Professor Julian Thumboo from the Department of Rheumatology and Immunology at Singapore General Hospital.
+Environmental factors and staying too long under the sun are likely to trigger lupus flare ups, according to Professor Julian Thumboo, Senior Consultant from the Department of Rheumatology and Immunology at Singapore General Hospital (SGH).

 Continued from previous page.

-Lupus, or systemic lupus erythematosus (SLE) is an autoimmune diseases which is presented in a variety of ways with myriad symptoms, of which rash, joint pain and fever are the most common.
+Lupus, or systemic lupus erythematosus (SLE) is an autoimmune disease which is presented in a variety of ways with myriad symptoms, of which rash, joint pain and fever are the most common.

 Diagnosing and treating lupus